TYPO3-Documentation/t3docs-examples/Documentation/Introduction/Index.rst

 This extension contains a lot of code samples that are used throughout the TYPO3 Core Documentation.
 The goals are two-fold:

-#. provide an easy way for users to gain access to these examples for
+#.
+Provide an easy way for users to gain access to these examples for
    their own use.

-#. store all code examples and content elements in a central place,
+#.
+Store all code examples and content elements in a central place,
    so that it is easier for documentation maintainers to reproduce the examples from the documentation, in particular when refreshing the screenshots.